-Note: There are two notches at the cable cap (shown in Figure 2) that line up with the flat surfaces of the sensor "doughnut".
+Note: There are two notches at the cable cap that line up with the hole through the sensor.
 These notches are an aid in positioning the sensor in a pipe or vessel.
 The user should direct the flow through the sensor bore.